 The holy taco offers so many ways to make it right, from grilled veggies to amazing cotijo cheese and slow cooked meats and in this pursuit, I’m going from a mezcal bar like La Clandestina directly to Taqueria Los Parados, or Taqueria Califa.

-Singapore’s hawker stalls represent some of the best food deals in the world and until you’ve had laksa, nasi goring, beef rendang or Hainanese chicken rice in Singapore, you just haven’t lived.
+Singapore’s hawker stalls represent some of the best food deals in the world and even have UNESCO World Heritage status now.
+Until you’ve had a plate of laksa, nasi goring, beef rendang or Hainanese chicken rice in Singapore, you just haven’t lived.

 Where to?
 I’ll admit, I love a good cocktail, so after a couple drinks at Native, or Atlas, I’m probably heading to the Hawker Centres at Maxwell Centre, Tiong Bahru Market, Amoy Street or Tekka Centre, just to do laps up and down the aisles.